-Yes – these are both corporate giants, and not everyone has the same resources available to publically amplify their values, but the foundations of good culture don’t require that.
+While these are both corporate giants, with tremendous resources to publicly amplify their values, the foundations of good culture don’t require that.
 Ultimately, you just need to create a community that feels supported, represented, trusted and valued.
-Listen to what individuals need, offer useful and considered rewards, set structures for responding to difficult issues and attacks on your culture, and champion meaningful opportunities over pointless gimmick.
+Listen to what individuals need, offer useful and meaningful rewards, and create structures and policies to exercise your values.

 The true test of company culture